Guilliean Pacheco (she/her) is a full stack writer and editor by day, raconteuse by night.

 As it were, I spent the rest of 2024 in a blur.
 I literally cannot tell you anything notable that happened.
 I’m sure I could piece together a semblance of a story if I looked at my phone’s camera roll.

 But grief is a dogged ghoul, because it wasn’t enough to have lost Arika in 2024, I lost my soul dog Jack in 2023, and my dad in 2022.
-So, if someone were to look at that list and judge me for letting my grief-laden depression completely take me over in 2024, you’d get no arguments from me.
+So, if someone were to look at that list and judge me for letting my grief-laden depression completely take me over in 2024, fisticuffs might be in their future.

 In a dream, my love